 The Committee has retained Frederic W. Cook & Co., Inc. ("FW Cook") as its independent remuneration consultant.
 The consultant is engaged by, and reports directly to, the Chairman of the Committee.
 The consultant does not advise Company management or receive other remuneration from the Company.
-The Committee annually reviews the independence of FW Cook pursuant to United States Securities & Exchange Commission and New York Stock Exchange rules.
+The Committee annually reviews the independence of FW Cook pursuant to United States Securities & Exchange Commission ("SEC") and NYSE rules.
 The Committee has determined that no conflict of interest exists that would prevent FW Cook from serving as an independent consultant to the Committee.
-George Paulin, the Chairman of FW Cook, typically participates in all meetings of the Committee during which remuneration matters for Mr. Case, other executive officers or non-executive directors are discussed and the consultant communicates between meetings with the Chairman of the Committee.
-During 2016, the consultant assisted the Committee by:
+George Paulin, the Chairman of FW Cook, typically participates in all meetings of the Committee during which remuneration matters for Mr. Case, other executive officers, or non-executive directors are discussed and communicates between meetings with the Chair of the Committee.
+During 2017, the consultant assisted the Committee by:

-- providing insights and advice regarding our compensation philosophy, objectives and strategy; - developing criteria for identification of our peer group for executive and Board compensation and Company performance review purposes; - reviewing management's design proposals for short term cash and long term equity incentive compensation programs;

-- providing insights and advice regarding our analysis of risks arising from our compensation policies and practices; - providing change in control severance calculations for our senior executive officers in the Company's 2016 annual proxy disclosure; - providing compensation data from the Company's peer group proxy and other disclosures; and - advising on and providing comments on management's recommendations regarding executive officers' annual incentives for 2016 and equity based awards granted in 2016.
+- · providing insights and advice regarding our compensation philosophy, objectives and strategy; - developing criteria for identification of our peer group for executive and Board compensation and Company performance review purposes; - reviewing management's design proposals for short-term cash and long-term equity incentive compensation programs; - providing insights and advice regarding our analysis of risks arising from our compensation policies and practices; - providing change in control severance calculations for our senior executive officers in the Company's 2017 annual proxy disclosure; - providing compensation data from the Company's peer group proxy and other disclosures; and - advising on and providing comments on management's recommendations regarding executive officers' annual incentives for 2017 and equity based awards granted in 2017.

 FW Cook charges the Company on an hourly rate plus expenses basis.
-During the year ended December 31, 2016, the Company paid FW Cook \$235,832 for its services.
+During the year ended December 31, 2017, the Company paid FW Cook \$189,102 for its services.

 The Committee has delegated certain governance responsibilities related to the Company's retirement plans globally to the Retirement Plan Governance and Investment Committee ("RPGIC"), and the Committee delegated certain administrative responsibilities under the Company's U.S. employee benefit plans to the Administrative Committee.
 Each of the members of the RPGIC and the Administrative Committee are employees of the Company or its subsidiary undertakings.
-In addition the following officers and employees of the Company and its subsidiary undertakings provide assistance to the Committee as required:
+In addition, the following officers and employees of the Company and its subsidiary undertakings provide assistance to the Committee as required:

-- Mr. Anthony Goland, Executive Vice President and Chief Human Resources Officer; - Ms. Christa Davies, Executive Vice President and Chief Financial Officer; - Mr. Peter Lieb, Executive Vice President, General Counsel and Company Secretary; - Mr. Michael Wolf, Vice President, Chief Counsel-Corporate; and - Ms. Sherene Jodrey, Assistant General Counsel.
+- Mr. Anthony Goland, Executive Vice President and Chief Human Resources Officer; - Ms. Christa Davies, Executive Vice President and Chief Financial Officer; - Mr. Peter Lieb, Executive Vice President, General Counsel and Company Secretary; - Mr. Darren Zeidel, Vice President, Global Chief Counsel; and - Ms. Sherene Jodrey, Assistant General Counsel.